 It is typically not advised that undocumented students select majors that require these types of processes; thus, undocumented students must keep this in mind as they select a major.
 Please consult with the staff and faculty advisors identified on this website for assistance in selecting your major.
 Currently, DACA students are able to complete the processes (background check, certification exams) needed to pursue any of these majors.

 Am I eligible for financial aid at SCSU?

 Unfortunately undocumented students are not eligible for Federal or State financial aid at this time.
+However, on April 25, 2018 the Connecticut Legislature passed a bill allowing all students to apply for institutional aid effective Spring 2020 regardless of immigration status.
 Students are encouraged to meet with our Financial Literacy and Advising Office, and to review our scholarship resources, some of which do not have citizenship/immigration status restrictions.

 Is SCSU a “sanctuary campus”?

 The CSCU system has deliberately refrained from using the term “sanctuary” as sanctuary is a concept that has a broad range of meaning.
 CSCU does not have the power or ability to declare any “sanctuary” that is exempt from federal or state law.
 It is not our intention to provide anyone with a false sense of security.
 Connecticut State Colleges and Universities, however, is considered to be a “sensitive location” as described in the 2011 U.S. Immigration and Customs (ICE) policy.
 As a sensitive location, the grounds of our campuses should not be the focus of enforcement actions, however, as public spaces are open to the general public, CSCU does not have the authority to bar federal enforcement officers from CSCU public space.

 Will SCSU release my information to immigration authorities?